 Instructions

-- Soak the raisins in boiling water for 10 minutes, then drain very well.
+1. Soak the raisins in boiling water for 10 minutes, then drain very well.
 Once drained, add the lemon zest and juice to the raisins and Limnoncello if using.
-Combine well and leave to soak whilst you start on the cookies. (soaking the raisins overnight in the lemon mix is even better!)
+Combine well and leave to soak whilst you start on the cookies.
+(TIP: soaking the raisins overnight in the lemon mix is even better!)

-- Form into balls (about 1 inch rounds).
-Put granulated sugar in a wide short bowl, Roll in the sugar, placing them on cookie sheets (UNgreased).
+7. Form the cookie dough into balls (about 1 inch rounds).
+Put granulated sugar in a bowl then, roll the balls in the sugar, placing them on cookie sheets (UNgreased).
 I only put 9 to a sheet.

 Nutrition Information: